Artist's rendering of the Earth's magnetosphere

 These changes can be measured through scientific methods and all evidence is pointing to an increasing unstable flux and a near-future magnetic field flip.

-Geological surveys have suggested that the Earth's magnetic field goes through periodic shifts, flipping poles roughly every 200,000 to 300,000 years (although its been roughly twice that long since the last flip), with flips taking in the order of 1000 years to complete.
+Geological surveys have suggested that the Earth's magnetic field goes through periodic shifts, flipping poles roughly every 200,000 to 300,000 years (although it's been roughly twice that long since the last flip), with flips taking in the order of 1000 years to complete.
 Satellite measurements of the Earth's magnetic fields suggest that we have already started the transition period.
 Exactly how long it will take before the full flip occurs...
 Scientists can't answer that question without more data, however, the team at Pittsburgh Supercomputing Center and the Los Alamos National Laboratory have spent years working on computer models to help answer that question, among many others.

 Expected structure of magnetic field during a shift